 if you take other medicines to treat pulmonary arterial hypertension, such as riociguat (Adempas).

 Do not take Adcirca if you are also using a nitrate drug for chest pain or heart problems.
 This includes nitroglycerin, isosorbide dinitrate, and isosorbide mononitrate.
-Nitrates are also found in some recreational drugs such as amyl nitrate or nitrite ("poppers").
-Taking Adcirca with a nitrate medicine can cause a sudden and serious decrease in blood pressure.
+Nitrates are also found in some recreational drugs such as amyl nitrate, butyl nitrate or nitrite ("poppers").
+Taking tadalafil with a nitrate medicine can cause a sudden and serious decrease in blood pressure.

 a blood cell disorder such as sickle cell anemia, multiple myeloma, or leukemia;